 Air New Zealand CEO Rob Fyfe was not happy and his thoughts where make public when an email sent to IBM leaked into the public domain.

 “In my 30-year working career, I am struggling to recall a time where I have seen a supplier so slow to react to a catastrophic system failure such as this and so unwilling to accept responsibility and apologise to its client and its client’s customers,” he wrote.

-All this shows how dependant our entire society and business market has become up on technology, and while we servers are routinely backed up, it only takes one small error like the ones below to plunge users into chaos.
+All this shows how dependant our entire society and business market has become up on technology, and while we servers are routinely backed up, it only takes one small error like the ones above to plunge users into chaos.